wholebuzz/dbcp/README.md

 ## CLI

-Either `--sourceType` or `--sourceFile` and `--targetType` or `--targetFile` are required.
-Other options can be shortened, e.g `--user` instead of `--sourceUser`.
-Only a database-to-database copy requires both `--sourceUser` and `--targetUser`.
+Either `--inputType` or `--inputFile` and `--outputType` or `--outputFile` are required.
+Other options can be shortened, e.g `--user` instead of `--inputUser`.
+Only a database-to-database copy requires both `--inputUser` and `--outputUser`.
 The file format and compression is inferred from the filename.
 `dbcp` pipes Readable Node.JS streams to Writable streams.
 No intermediate storage is required.

 ## API